KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/how-to-become-a-liquidity-provider.md

 If the user prefers to use computer hardware at home, instead of a VPS, we recommend that the user have a very strong Internet connection.
 We also recommend that the user have a competitive hardware setup running on Ubuntu 18.04.

+- Internet speed - _at least_ 1 MBPS
+- RAM - _at least_ 4 GB
+- Processor - _at least_ i5 or equivalent

 ## Installing Dependencies

 #### Step 1: OS Packages